ZhiLinR/UBS-TTP/microsvcs/gpt_generation/README.md

 Sample success response:
 ```
 {
+	"success": true,
+	"status": 200,
 	"message": "Summarised",
-	"success": true,
 	"content": {
-		"profile_summary": "You are a strong advocate for diversity and inclusivity, valuing respect for all cultures.
-Your approach is assertive yet diplomatic, addressing inappropriate behavior directly while emphasizing the importance of respecting differences in the workplace.
-You prioritize creating a safe and welcoming environment for everyone, demonstrating leadership qualities in handling challenging situations with empathy and professionalism."
+		"profile_summary": "You are a respectful, inclusive individual who values cultural diversity.
+You handle situations with tact and address inappropriate comments head-on, emphasizing the importance of respecting all cultures in the workplace.
+Your proactive approach in promoting inclusivity and respect sets a positive example for others to follow."
 	}
 }
 ```